Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 Weather on the GR20

 Throughout the summer the mountains can bring some spicy weather that makes hiking in the afternoons more difficult.
 These characteristic afternoon thunderstorms can be dangerous for anyone still out in exposed areas.
-Strong winds and fog can be common with the quickly changing weather, and need to be prepared for.

 At night, the temperatures will plummet at altitude, which means having all the proper gear and layers that may feel totally unnecessary at the beginning of the day, is crucial.